 Each facilitator conducts weekly review workshops for students enrolled in one course.

-Applications for 2020-2021 ESP/IESP Facilitator positions are now closed.
+We are no longer accepting applications for the 2021-2022 academic year.
 Check the current status by clicking “Positions Available” under the video.

 What is an ESP/IESP Facilitator?

 We encourage applications from racialized and Indigenous students, students with disabilities, and students who identify as LGBTQ+.

 |“When I first got the opportunity to apply for ESP, I did not think I would enjoy this job or be able to help the students assigned to me.
 But I was so wrong, applying to this job was one of the best decisions I could have made.
 If you are looking for a fulfilling role that gives you mountains of experience this is the job for you.
 There are so many things I could say that will convince you that you will love this job.
 But just trust me and apply!”